Diary entries

 Rachmaninoff's role: Solo Pianist

 Notes: Satina noted that this was the ‘2nd Chamber Music Extra Concert’ of the season of the Moscow Philharmonic Society.
 From Satina’s notes, it was not clear if the order of works in this concert was correct, or indeed if the program was complete.
 She further noted that Preludes in the keys of G minor, G sharp minor, D flat major, and B minor were performed.
 While Keldysh indicated that the program was the same as in St Petersburg on December 5 (p.
 338), a review by G. Prokofiev in the Russkaya Muzikal'naya Gazeta, 1912, no. 2, p.
-69, confirms the program here indicated.
+69, confirms the works here indicated.
+A review by Engel in Russkiye Vedomosti on December 15 confirms the keys of the Preludes noted by Satina, although it is not clear if he provides a complete list.
+Engel also indicates that the program began with Rachmaninoff's earlier compositions.
 LoC, Sergei Rachmaninoff Archive, ML31.R33, Papers of Sophie Satin, boxes 82-89.